 Ravichandran is happy to have shed some new light on this issue but acknowledges that there’s still much work to be done.
 Although her research agenda is ambitious and nearly all consuming, she never forgets where she came from and the sense of isolation she felt while studying engineering as an undergraduate.
 She has, on her own initiative, been mentoring female engineering students in India, providing both research guidance and career advice.

 “I sometimes feel there was a reason I went through those early hardships,” Ravichandran says.
 “That’s what made me decide that I want to be an educator.”
 She’s also grateful for the opportunities that have opened up for her since coming to MIT.
-Now, she says, “it feels like the only limits on me are those that I’ve placed on myself.”
+A recipient of a 2021-22 MathWorks Engineering Fellowship, she says, “now it feels like the only limits on me are those that I’ve placed on myself.”

 Written by Steve Nadis.
 Photo by Gretchen Ertl.